Sharmaine30/Final_Project/README.md

 WHERE
     show_id = 6;

---Deleting a Show Schedule
+ - Deleting a Show Schedule
 DELETE FROM Show
 WHERE show_id = 8;

---Transactions
+* Transactions
 SELECT
     Transaction.transaction_id,
     Customer.full_name AS customer_name,